Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Understand the difference between Domain and DNS zone
+Understanding the difference between Domain and DNS Zone

 This guide explains how a domain name and a DNS zone work.